EU chiefs launch biggest energy shake-up in half century

 "It's a completely different reality today," Sefcovic said, drawing the contrast with previous discussions on sharing contract details.
 "We have to make it very, very clear it will be for the benefit of EU member states (to share information)."

-Environmental campaigners have criticized the energy union as placing too much emphasis on diversifying gas suppliers and not enough focus on renewable energy, although they welcomed pledges to improve energy efficiency.
+Environmental campaigners have criticised the energy union as placing too much emphasis on diversifying gas suppliers and not enough focus on renewable energy, although they welcomed pledges to improve energy efficiency.

 But some sectors of industry said the new determination to enforce law on cross-border energy use was a breakthrough.

-"Energy policy in Europe has too long been dominated by national initiatives," Johannes Teyssen, CEO of Germany's largest energy group, E.ON (EONGn.DE), said in an email.
+"Energy policy in Europe has too long been dominated by national initiatives," Johannes Teyssen, CEO of Germany's largest energy group, E.ON, said in an email.

 "Europe must use this opportunity and implement the Commission's action plan consistently to actually create a common European energy policy.
 This will reduce costs and will benefit the customer."

-The Commission says better energy connections can save consumers up to 40 billion euros ($45 billion) per year, roughly 80 euros per capita across the bloc of 500 million citizens.
+The Commission says better energy connections can save consumers up to 40 billion euros (29 billion pounds) per year, roughly 80 euros per capita across the bloc of 500 million citizens.

 (Editing by Philip Blenkinsop and Dale Hudson)